Truck runs over people sleeping on road divider in Delhi, 4 killed | Business

 Two of the victims died on the spot, they said.

-The injured have been identified as Manish (16) from Uttar Pradesh's Sahibabad and Pradeep (30), a resident of Tahirpur, they said.
+''I came here around 8 pm last night to sell scrap items.
+It took some time and after having dinner, I slept on the divider.
+The vehicle first ran over my hand and threw me on other side of the divider," he said.
+"It then ran over the other people sleeping on the divider, hit a pole, and sped away,'' Manish, who was discharged from the hospital, said.
+The offending vehicle has been identified, police said.

-Several teams have been formed to trace the offending vehicle and its driver.
-A case has been registered in the matter, they said.
+A case has been registered in the matter and efforts are being made to arrest the accused, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)